 Ensure that you utilize every part of your urban space for the benefit of the entire household.
 If you have little human beings in the house, try and have a play area or kids zone.
 Giving them an outside patch may get them off of the Playstation and outside to become more physically active.

 Alternatively, you could encourage their green fingers from an early age.
 They might enjoy growing tomatoes, tending to the largest marrow they can mature, or pruning their very own piece of privet topiary.

 A garden needn’t be at the rear of your property and needn’t be vast.
 The tiniest areas can be effective and usable so long as you remember the importance of quality over quantity.

-Have you seen or do you have a sky garden yourself?
+Have you seen or do you have a green fingered rooftop yourself?
 This is something I would definitely try if I lived in the middle of a larger metropolitan area.
 Let me know what you think in the comments below.